bayareala8s/training/AWS-Solution-Architect/Module-3/AWS-Networking-Fundamentals/README.md

 - Adjust the `ami` value in the `aws_instance` resource to use a valid AMI ID for your region.
 - Modify security group rules and instance tags as needed.
 - This script uses a minimal configuration for demonstration purposes.
 In a production environment, you may need additional configurations and security settings.

+## Step-by-Step Guide on Configuring Security Groups and Network ACLs (NACLs) in AWS

+### Introduction

+Security Groups and Network ACLs (NACLs) are fundamental components for managing network security in AWS.
+Security Groups act as virtual firewalls for instances, controlling inbound and outbound traffic.
+Network ACLs provide an additional layer of security at the subnet level.
+This guide provides a detailed step-by-step process for configuring both Security Groups and NACLs.

+### Table of Contents
+1. **Understanding Security Groups and NACLs**
+    - Security Groups
+    - Network ACLs

+2. **Configuring Security Groups**
+    - Creating a Security Group
+    - Adding Rules to a Security Group
+    - Associating Security Groups with Instances

+3. **Configuring Network ACLs**
+    - Creating a Network ACL
+    - Adding Rules to a Network ACL
+    - Associating Network ACLs with Subnets

+4. **Best Practices**

+5. **Hands-on Lab Exercises**

+---

+### 1. Understanding Security Groups and NACLs

+#### Security Groups
+- **Function:** Act as a virtual firewall for EC2 instances, controlling inbound and outbound traffic.
+- **Scope:** Instance-level.
+- **State:** Stateful (automatically allows return traffic).
+- **Rules:** Allow rules only.

+#### Network ACLs
+- **Function:** Provide an additional layer of security at the subnet level, controlling inbound and outbound traffic.
+- **Scope:** Subnet-level.
+- **State:** Stateless (does not automatically allow return traffic).
+- **Rules:** Allow and deny rules.

+---

+### 2. Configuring Security Groups

+#### Creating a Security Group

+1. **Navigate to the EC2 Dashboard:**
+   - Open the AWS Management Console.
+   - Navigate to the EC2 Dashboard.

+2. **Create a Security Group:**
+   - In the left navigation pane, click on "Security Groups" under "Network & Security."
+   - Click on "Create security group."

+3. **Configure the Security Group:**
+   - **Name:** Enter a name for the security group (e.g., `MySecurityGroup`).
+   - **Description:** Provide a description for the security group.
+   - **VPC:** Select the VPC where the security group will be used.

+4. **Add Inbound Rules:**
+   - Click on "Add Rule."
+   - **Type:** Select the type of traffic (e.g., HTTP).
+   - **Protocol:** Select the protocol (e.g., TCP).
+   - **Port Range:** Specify the port range (e.g., 80).
+   - **Source:** Define the source IP or CIDR (e.g., `0.0.0.0/0` for all IPs).
+   - Repeat for additional rules as needed.

+5. **Add Outbound Rules:**
+   - Click on "Add Rule."
+   - **Type:** Select the type of traffic.
+   - **Protocol:** Select the protocol.
+   - **Port Range:** Specify the port range.
+   - **Destination:** Define the destination IP or CIDR.
+   - Repeat for additional rules as needed.

+6. **Create the Security Group:**
+   - Review the rules.
+   - Click on "Create security group."

+#### Associating Security Groups with Instances

+1. **Launch an EC2 Instance:**
+   - Navigate to the EC2 Dashboard.
+   - Click on "Launch Instance."
+   - Follow the wizard to configure the instance.

+2. **Assign the Security Group:**
+   - In the "Configure Security Group" step, select "Select an existing security group."
+   - Choose the security group you created (e.g., `MySecurityGroup`).
+   - Complete the instance launch process.

+3. **Modify Security Group for Running Instances:**
+   - Navigate to the EC2 Dashboard.
+   - Select the running instance.
+   - Click on "Actions," then "Security," and select "Change security groups."
+   - Choose the desired security group and click "Assign security groups."

+---

+### 3. Configuring Network ACLs

+#### Creating a Network ACL

+1. **Navigate to the VPC Dashboard:**
+   - Open the AWS Management Console.
+   - Navigate to the VPC Dashboard.

+2. **Create a Network ACL:**
+   - In the left navigation pane, click on "Network ACLs."
+   - Click on "Create Network ACL."

+3. **Configure the Network ACL:**
+   - **Name:** Enter a name for the network ACL (e.g., `MyNetworkACL`).
+   - **VPC:** Select the VPC where the network ACL will be used.
+   - Click "Create."

+#### Adding Rules to a Network ACL

+1. **Add Inbound Rules:**
+   - Select the network ACL.
+   - Click on the "Inbound Rules" tab.
+   - Click on "Edit Inbound Rules."
+   - **Rule Number:** Enter a rule number (e.g., 100).
+   - **Type:** Select the type of traffic (e.g., HTTP).
+   - **Protocol:** Select the protocol (e.g., TCP).
+   - **Port Range:** Specify the port range (e.g., 80).
+   - **Source:** Define the source IP or CIDR (e.g., `0.0.0.0/0` for all IPs).
+   - **Allow/Deny:** Choose whether to allow or deny the traffic.
+   - Repeat for additional rules as needed.
+   - Click "Save changes."

+2. **Add Outbound Rules:**
+   - Select the network ACL.
+   - Click on the "Outbound Rules" tab.
+   - Click on "Edit Outbound Rules."
+   - **Rule Number:** Enter a rule number.
+   - **Type:** Select the type of traffic.
+   - **Protocol:** Select the protocol.
+   - **Port Range:** Specify the port range.
+   - **Destination:** Define the destination IP or CIDR.
+   - **Allow/Deny:** Choose whether to allow or deny the traffic.
+   - Repeat for additional rules as needed.
+   - Click "Save changes."

+#### Associating Network ACLs with Subnets

+1. **Select a Subnet:**
+   - Navigate to the VPC Dashboard.
+   - Click on "Subnets."
+   - Select the subnet you want to associate with the network ACL.

+2. **Modify Network ACL Association:**
+   - Click on the "Actions" dropdown menu.
+   - Select "Edit network ACL association."
+   - Choose the network ACL you created (e.g., `MyNetworkACL`).
+   - Click "Save."

+---

+### 4. Best Practices

+- **Least Privilege:** Apply the principle of least privilege by allowing only the necessary traffic.
+- **Segmentation:** Use separate Security Groups and NACLs for different application tiers.
+- **Monitoring:** Enable VPC Flow Logs to monitor traffic and detect anomalies.
+- **Auditing:** Regularly review and audit Security Group and NACL rules.
+- **Automation:** Use IaC tools like CloudFormation or Terraform to manage Security Groups and NACLs.

+---

+### 5. Hands-on Lab Exercises

+#### Lab 1: Configuring Security Groups
+1. Create a Security Group for web servers.
+2. Add rules to allow HTTP (port 80) and HTTPS (port 443) traffic from the internet.
+3. Launch an EC2 instance and associate it with the Security Group.

+#### Lab 2: Configuring Network ACLs
+1. Create a Network ACL for a public subnet.
+2. Add rules to allow HTTP and HTTPS traffic inbound and outbound.
+3. Associate the Network ACL with a public subnet.

+#### Lab 3: Monitoring and Auditing
+1. Enable VPC Flow Logs for the VPC.
+2. Review the logs in CloudWatch to identify allowed and denied traffic.
+3. Audit the Security Group and NACL rules to ensure compliance with security policies.

+---

+By following this step-by-step guide, you can effectively configure and manage Security Groups and Network ACLs in AWS, ensuring robust network security for your cloud infrastructure.